 - Frank Politano is listed in Managing IP Stars, 2020

 - Frank Politano has been recognized by his peers by being selected for the New Jersey Super Lawyers list 2010 - 2018.
-He has been listed in The Legal 500 for many years and in Chambers USA, 2010 - 2019.
+He has been listed in The Legal 500 for many years and in Chambers USA, 2010 - 2019, and 2021

-- Frank Politano has been listed in Best Lawyers in America in the area of Litigation (Intellectual Property Litigation and Patent Litigation) since 2013.
+- Frank Politano has been listed in Best Lawyers in America in the area of Litigation (Intellectual Property Litigation and Patent Litigation), 2013-2021.